danburzo/toolbox/npm.md

 {src,test}/**/*.js
 ```

-...is expanded differently in GNU sh, versus bash or zsh, leading to subtle bugs.
+...is expanded differently in bash, versus zsh, leading to subtle bugs.
 Instead, defer the glob expansion to the particular tool you're running, if it has this feature:

 ```js
 {